Sushi is delicious – and its very healthy which is probably why more and more people are starting to enjoy this amazing dish.

-Well, in this review not only will I be be revealing the top 3 rice cookers for sushi but I will also share with you a few of my secret tips to get the perfect sushi rice.
+Well, in this review not only will I be be revealing the best sushi rice cooker (in fact, I’ll cover 3 of the best!) but I will also share with you a few of my secret tips to get the perfect sushi rice.
 Finally, to round off, I am going to share a couple of my favorite sushi dishes so that you can start enjoying your new rice cooker right away.

 Ok, so lets find out how to cook sushi in a rice cooker!

 There’s no doubt that it’s one of the most famous dishes to come out of Japan and is enjoyed the world over but did you know that its not, as many people think, raw fish!